D3lt4lph4/papers/docs/scenegraph/imagegenerationfromscenegraph.md

 ![graph to graph](https://github.com/D3lt4lph4/papers/blob/master/docs/images/scenegraph/imagegenerationfromscenegraph/graph_to_graph.png?raw=true "Graph to Graph")

 For each vectors describing either a relation $v_ri$ or an object $v_i$, new vectors are output.
-The function to output the new relation vectors differ from the function used to output the new object vectors because object may be linked to multiple object while relation are only between to objects.
+The function to output the new relation vectors differ from the function used to output the new object vectors because object may be linked to multiple object while relation are only between to objects (usage of the pooling function h).

 Then, the new graph of features is processed to go from graph to image: